opennebraska/api-localboards-org/README.md

 ------
 ### Description

 A REST API for state, county, and city boards.
+Created at #HackOmaha 2013

 ### Base path